Oisota/theo-lang/doc/design.md

 - Char (**char**)
 - Tuple (**tuple**)

+**TODO:**
-**TODO:** figure which types will be primitives and which will be collections
+- figure which types will be primitives and which will be collections
+- figure out how unsigned ints will be added and if different sizes should be supported like `i32`, `u8`, etc.

 The types of expressions will be inferred and will rarely need to be stated explicitly.
 Type annotations may be used if the user feels they make the code clearer or if the compiler can't infer the type.